 No excavated material shall be stockpiled within street lines of any roadway.
 Material excavated within the limits of street lines shall be removed at the Contractor's expense.
-In all other areas, the Contractor shall stockpile sufficient excavated material as may be required to fill completely any temporary diversions which he may construct for his own convenience, together with material required for normal backfilling around structures.
+In all other areas, the Contractor shall stockpile sufficient excavated material as may be required to fill completely any temporary diversions, together with material required for normal backfilling around structures.

-Excavated material in these areas in excess of that required for backfilling shall be disposed of at the Contractor's expense.
+Excavated material in these areas more than that required for backfilling shall be disposed of at the Contractor's expense.